stacker laying guide

 Creating the base

-Stackers are usually installed on a sand base.
-The quality of the sand base largely determines the quality of the final result.
+Stackers are usually installed on a sand & cement screed base however for pedestrian traffic a coarse sand base is sufficient.
+The quality of the screed and sand base largely determines the quality of the final result.
 Obviously, base requirements depend of the kind of traffic the paving will be exposed to.
 As such, a garden path will have different base requirements to a driveway, where the sand will fulfil a load-bearing capacity.
-In the case of a driveway, the sand base should transfer and spread the traffic load to deeper layers.
+In the case of a driveway, the sand & cement screed base should transfer and spread the traffic load to deeper layers.

 Traffic category 3-5